-Regulatory officers are trained in their respective area of regulation and all Local Authority Regulators have signed up to the Hertfordshire Better Business for All Charter which outlines what businesses can expect from Hertfordshire Regulatory Services.
+Regulatory officers are trained in their respective area of regulation and all Local Authority Regulators have signed up to the Hertfordshire Better Business for All Charter, which outlines what businesses can expect from Hertfordshire Regulatory Services.

 Regulators want to help you make your business a success, so the earlier you get in contact with them the better.
 They can provide answers to compliance questions and give you information and guidance to help you, so they should be the first port of call for all things regulation.

-Primary Authority partnerships allows your business to form a legal partnership with a local authority (known as the primary authority).
+Primary Authority partnerships allow your business to form a legal partnership with a local authority (known as the primary authority).
 They can then provide you with assured, consistent and tailored regulatory advice that makes it simpler and easier to comply with Environmental Health, Trading Standards and Fire Safety legislation.
 This protects your business and your customers and could save you significant time and money.